noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 # allows the container to write excess mem reqs to disk when avail is exhausted
 # requires deploy.limits.memory to also be set
 memswap_limit: ?
+shm_size ? # size of shared memory (/dev/shm) allowed by the service
 ### networking
 container_name: poop # cant scale pass 1 if set, see extends for workaround
 hostname: a.b.c. # of the container: should be unique to avoid resolution issues